satra/NiPyPe-Paper/nipype_paper.rst

 desc="bias field and neck cleanup")

 Listing bet.
-Specification of inputs for the Brain Extraction Tool (BET) Interface.
-Each field of this class is a Traits object which defines an input with its data type (i.e. list of integers), constraints (i.e. length of the list), dependencies (when for example setting one option is mutually exclusive with another), and additional parameters (such as argstr and position which describe how to convert an input into a command line argument).
+Part of the inputs specification for the Brain Extraction Tool (BET) Interface.
+Full specification covers 18 different arguments.
+Each field of this class is a Traits object which defines an input with its data type (i.e. list of integers), constraints (i.e. length of the list), dependencies (when for example setting one option is mutually exclusive with another, see the xor parameter), and additional parameters (such as argstr and position which describe how to convert an input into a command line argument).

 Currently NiPyPe (version 0.4) ships with wide range of interfaces (see Table supported\_software.).
 Adding new Interfaces is simply a matter of